 Our apprenticeship scheme

-Our apprenticeship programme offers high-quality learning and development designed to prepare apprentices for future employment, employability and active citizenship of a high quality.
-We want to unlock local talent while offering new and innovative types of apprenticeships.
+Apprenticeships offer high-quality learning and development designed to prepare apprentices for future employment, employability and community involvement of a high quality.
+We want to unlock local talent by offering a variety of apprenticeship options.

-- reward our high quality apprentices by paying them above the national minimum wage for apprentices
+• reward our apprentices by paying them above the national minimum wage for apprentices

-- use well regarded training providers with proven training track records
+• use well regarded training providers with proven track records

-- increase the range of apprenticeships available, with a specific focus upon skills shortages, disadvantaged young people, including care leavers, and those not in education, employment or training (NEET).
+• increase the range of apprenticeships available, with a specific focus on skills shortages and disadvantaged young people, including care leavers and those not in education, employment or training (NEET)

 Rates of pay

-We offer higher than the apprentice national minimum apprenticeship rate of pay.
+We offer significantly higher than the apprentice national minimum apprenticeship rate of pay.

 Guiding your development